 09 Nov Trump ahead: Taormina Taj Mahal

-In 2004 I started an epic journey into the Italian community of Broccolino, the italian name for Brooklyn, NY.
-I was searching for the identity of the Italian Americans but I ended in Trump’s temple of kitsch, the Taj Mahal.
-The outcome is the short Taormina Taj Mahal, a documentary that enters the nostalgic world of the “Dagos” by following a Sicilian family that travels to Atlantic City to assist the Sanremo music festival.
+In 2004 I started an epic journey into the Italian community of Broccolino, the Italian name for Brooklyn, NY.
+I was searching for the identity of the Italian Americans but I ended up in Trump’s temple of kitsch, the Taj Mahal.
+The outcome is the short Taormina Taj Mahal, an instant documentary that enters the nostalgic world of the “Dagos” by following a Sicilian family that travels to Atlantic City to assist the Sanremo music festival.
 A cultural clash where the only way to find the right path seems that of getting lost.

-I dug it out in occasion of the regrettable election of Mr.Trump.
+I dug it out on occasion of the regrettable election of Mr.Trump.
 Enjoy it (the short, not the outcome of the election).

-As the title suggest, Taormina Taj Mahal is the paradoxical combination of a noble origin that will never become again.
-A nostalgic travel backwards in time and ahead in the postmodern cheesy style of Trump’s temple.
+As the title suggests, Taormina Taj Mahal is the paradoxical combination of a noble origin that will never become again.
+A nostalgic journey backward in time and ahead in the postmodern cheesy style of Trump’s temple.